Back to Glossary

 Race Procedures

-A T-car is a spare or backup race car that motorsport teams bring to racing events in case their primary car gets damaged or breaks down during practice, qualifying, or the race itself.
+A T-car is a spare or backup race car that racing teams bring to events in case a driver's primary car gets damaged or experiences mechanical problems during practice, qualifying, or the race itself.

-The "T" in T-car originally stood for "training" or "temporary," depending on the racing series.
-In Formula 1's early days, teams used these cars to help drivers learn challenging tracks without risking damage to their main race car.
-In American open-wheel racing like CART and IndyCar, the T stood for "temporary," emphasizing its role as a standby vehicle.
+The name "T-car" comes from different origins depending on the racing series.
+In Formula 1, the "T" originally stood for "training," as teams used these backup cars to help drivers learn difficult tracks without risking damage to their main race car.
+In American open-wheel racing like CART and IndyCar, the "T" meant "temporary," emphasizing its role as a standby vehicle that drivers could switch to when needed.